ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.5 File Based Action Requests/3.2.5.1 GL Journal File Submission/HOME.md

 ##### GL / PPM Segment Validation

 The validations performed on the GL and PPM segments will be much more limited (and any errors less specific) than those validations provided by the API.
-You will have a greater likelihood of failing Oracle's validation unless you utilize the `glChartSegmentsValidate` and `ppmSegmentsValidate` operations on each combination before sending through the file.
+You will have a greater likelihood of failing Oracle's validation unless you utilize the `glValidateChartSegments` and `ppmSegmentsValidate` operations on each combination before sending through the file.

 ##### Generation of PPM Offset Transactions